Prologue

 Pavel nods and breaks into a huge smile.

 “Congratulations, man!”
-Luke leans over, grabs Pavel’s hand and pulls him in for one of those bro shoulder-bump things, the way guys hug these days.
+Luke leans over, grabs Pavel’s hand, and pulls him in for a bro shoulder-bump hug.

 “Congratulations,” I tell him, though I’m thinking of all we’ve had to drink today and how Kristen kept up, doing shots and all.
 It’s a bit unsettling.